ibm-messaging/mq-container/docs/building.md

 ```

 ## Building a developer image
 Run `make build-devserver`, which will download the latest version of MQ Advanced for Developers from IBM developerWorks.
 This is currently only available on the `amd64` architecture.
+Alternatively,
+1. You can provide an url(to be set as MQ_DOWNLOAD_URL) from which MQ can be downloaded during build.
+For ex: `MQ_DOWNLOAD_URL=http://localhost/mqadv_dev912_linux_x86-64.tar.gz make build-devserver`

-You can use the environment variable `MQ_ARCHIVE_DEV` to specify an alternative local file to install from (which must be in the `downloads` directory).
+2. You can use the environment variable `MQ_ARCHIVE_DEV` to specify local file to install from (which must be in the `downloads` directory).

 ## Building from a Red Hat Enterprise Linux host
 Red Hat Enterprise Linux (RHEL) offers a suite of container tools, including Buildah for building container images, and Podman for running containers.
 Buildah can accept input described in a [Dockerfile](https://docs.docker.com/engine/reference/builder/).
 This MQ sample uses a multi-stage build, which requires a recent version of Podman, which is not yet available in Red Hat Enterprise Linux V7.
 Therefore, if you are on a RHEL host, then the `build-devserver` and `build-advancedserver` targets are run using a more recent version of Buildah from inside a container.